STUDENTS Policy

 Dual Credit Scholarships

-“dual credit” courses in conjunction with an accredited Missouri higher education
+dual enrollment” courses in conjunction with an accredited Missouri higher

-taught in a district high school by instructors possessing appropriate academic
+would be taught in a district high school by instructors possessing appropriate

 participating in the program would be eligible to earn high school and college